suppressPackageStartupMessages(library(lubridate))

 package

-This package functions allows us to work with ordered date indexed observations.
+package, which allows us to work with ordered date-indexed observations.
+That allows many useful operations.

 $y.ts = zoo(sp500$y, order.by = sp500$date.ts)